AvarionMC/PluginHider/README.md

 ### `hide_plugins`

-Anything written in here will be hidden if it matches the name (case insensitive)
+Anything written in here will be hidden if it matches the name (case-insensitive)

 `*` can be used to denote *all* plugins.